GMT-Mati/GMT-Mati/README.md

 - 👀 I’m interested in Python programming, especially its possibilities in the field of data, ML and AI.
 - 🌱 I’m currently learning OOP, git, data analysis and ML.
 - 💞️ I’m looking to collaborate on any project, searching my first job in IT.
-- 📫 How to reach me: mail: gruszka.mateusz87@gmail.com
+- 📫 How to reach me: mail: mateusz.gruszka@linux.pl

 <!---